 I know how it sounds.
 Healthy and lasagna in the same sentence?
 What about all the fat from the cheese and carbs from the noodles?
 Yes, of course, there’s cheese and pasta.
 It won’t be lasagna without these two ingredients.
 But with the summer coming, let’s look at how we can use fresh vegetables to load up our healthy lasagna recipe with flavor and cut down on fat and carbs.

-I've made this lasagna for very picky eaters and they still loved it, in spite of vegetables in it.
+I’ve made this lasagna for very picky eaters and they still loved it, in spite of the vegetables in it.
 The key is to blend in the vegetables with traditional lasagna ingredients.

 Let your imagination run wild and choose the veggies that you like.
 This is a great way to use up all the veggies you got at the farmers market or in your CSA box.
 If you have a garden you know how at the peak of summer, everything seems to come in at the same time and you are overrun with squash and tomatoes?
-I bet making lasagna with all this bounty isn't on the top of your list, but it could be.
+I bet making lasagna with all this bounty isn’t at the top of your list, but it could be.

 I love using zucchini, summer squash, or eggplant in this recipe.
-Just slice eggplant or zucchini lengthwise, brush with olive oil and roast in the oven until softened.
+Just slice eggplant or zucchini lengthwise, brush with olive oil, and roast in the oven until softened.
 If you like spinach, go ahead and add a layer of sauteed spinach.